Saturday, August 17, 2019

 Anywhere there are people, there will be those who are in need of employment.

-When the PCs say they want to hire, the Referee throws 2D to determine the number of applicants.
-Leader skill, Streetwise skill, and Recruiting skill (Bk4) can influence the quantity of respondents.
+When the PCs say they want hirelings, the Referee throws 2D to determine the number of applicants.
+Leader, Carousing, and Recruiting skill (Bk4) can influence the quantity of respondents.
 The nature of the work will also have an influence.
 Dangerous or possibly criminal work will not get as many applicants.
 For every Cr1,000 the PCs spend on advertising, throw an additional 1D.
-Next the Referee makes up UPP stat blocks for the applicants, and announces to the PCs how many applicants they got.
+Next the Referee makes up UPP stat blocks for the applicants and announces to the PCs how many applicants they got.
 Players should not see the stat blocks.

 Here the referee can do a little roleplaying.
 Don't just read out the stat block.
 Interpret it and give the players an impression rather than facts.
 See skill grades below.
 The NPC claims that he is trained in X, Y, and Z. But is he?
 Is he really as well trained as he claims?
 Not every NPC should be a lying crapweasel, but every once in a while throw one of those in there, and then the Referee has an NPC who can create plot points.
 Credentials should be required – and can be Forged.